Living Labs - INDIGENOUS INNOVATION AND LEADERSHIP

 Enhancing Earth Observation for Climate Adaptation – Training, Case Studies, and On-Site Learning

-Time: 9.00am – 5pm
+Time: 9am – 5pm

-This full-day Living Lab will explore Indigenous leadership in climate adaptation through a training session at the University of Canterbury with the European Space Agency (ESA) on climate data tools, followed by a research-focused session showcasing academic work that has engaged with Māori communities.
+This full-day Living Lab will explore Indigenous leadership in climate adaptation through a training session at University of Canterbury with the European Space Agency (ESA) on climate data tools, followed by a research-focused session showcasing academic work that has engaged with Māori communities.
 The day will conclude with a field trip to Tāwhaki – National Aerospace at Kaitorete/ Birdlings Flat, where innovation and Indigenous-led adaptation intersect.
 Through the lens of intersectional and community-led adaptation, we will examine how factors such as gender, age, and socioeconomic status influence adaptation strategies, and how empowering communities strengthens climate resilience.
 Discussions will highlight resilience through cultural continuity, exploring how adaptation efforts not only mitigate climate impacts but also protect cultural heritage, maintain community cohesion, and prevent displacement in ways that honour Indigenous values.
 The workshop will also address capacity building and partnerships, identifying strategies that ensure long-term leadership, resource accessibility, and sustainable adaptation efforts.
 Participants will engage directly with Indigenous innovators, researchers, and policymakers who are shaping climate resilience initiatives.
 Aligning with the Indigenous Innovation and Leadership theme, this Living Lab provides a practical and immersive experience in how Indigenous knowledge—developed over generations—continues to inform cutting-edge adaptation strategies.

 Please note that moderate walking will be involved; a water bottle, weather-appropriate clothing and sturdy footwear are recommended.